smilesmilejin/back-end-trade-sphere/set_up_instructions.md

 ```

-**In app.js, to enable cors
+**In app.js, to enable cors,
+It is working for when local front-end (5173) send to localhost back-end http://localhost:3000, it also works for deployed front-end sent to localhost back-end http://localhost:3000
 ```js
 var cors = require('cors'); // Import cors
 app.use(cors()); // Enable CORS before any routes
 ```

-It is working for localhost, but NOT for deployed backend.
+It does not work when local front-end send to deployed back-end:
+Error: local frontend (http://localhost:5173) cannot send requests to your deployed backend (https://back-end-trade-sphere.onrender.com) because of a CORS misconfiguration on the backend.
+Error:

 ```
 POST https://back-end-trade-sphere.onrender.com/users/login net::ERR_FAILED